hongzhonglu/vivarium/doc/guides/composites.rst

 Topologies
 ----------

-But how do we specify which store goes with which port?
+How do we specify which store goes with which port?
 To continue the function analogy from above, we need something analogous to this:

 .. code-block:: python